Antanas Tumėnas

-Antanas Tumėnas (13 May 1880 in Kurkliečiai, near Rokiškis – 8 February 1946 in Bachmanning, Austria) was a Lithuanian politician, teacher, professor of law, judge, Prime Minister of Lithuania in the 10th cabinet, Chairman of the Supreme Committee for the Liberation of Lithuania.
+Antanas Tumėnas (13 May 1880 in Kurkliečiai, near Rokiškis – 8 February 1946 in Bachmanning, Austria) was a Lithuanian politician, teacher, professor of law, judge, 8th Prime Minister of Lithuania, and Chairman of the Supreme Committee for the Liberation of Lithuania.
 He was a member of the Lithuanian Christian Democratic Party.

 Tumėnas was elected to the Constituent Assembly of Lithuania and was appointed as chairman of the Constitutional Commission of Lithuania (1922).

-Later he was a member of the 1st Seimas.
+Later, he was a member of the 1st Seimas.
 He was the speaker of Seimas in 1923.
 He participated in creating the law system of the new republic.
-He was Minister of Justice in the 9th, 10th and 11th Cabinets of Lithuania.
+He was Minister of Justice in the 9th, 10th, and 11th Cabinets of Lithuania.